Cameronsplaze/AWS-ContainerManager/README.md

   - Incase the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - If the time limit is 12 hours, see if there's a way to get it to email you EVERY 12 hours.
   - Once base stack is prototyped, figure out logic for spinning up the container when someone tries to connect.
-    - When this triggers lambda to start the ASG, is it possible to also reset the metric for player count?
-At least push metric of 1.
-This lets you keep the container alive while it updates to the latest version, without anyone having to down-date to that version and connect.
-Once it updates, it restarts and you can connect with the latest version.

 - Finish the prototype for the Base Stack:
   - Figure out passing in host ID, if the domain already exists.
     - I think switch to **public** hosted zone too?
 That's what it will be if they create one in the console.
 Plus the docs say "route traffic on internet".
 Even though the ec2 is in a VPC, we're using it's public IP.
   - Create SNS alarm that emails when specific errors happen.
 The Leaf stack can hook into this and email when instance is up for too long.

-- Maybe move the EC2 service task logic to follow the same route as the watchdog cron enable/disable rule?
-Aka have the ASG StateChange hook spin UP the task, then have the switch_lambda spin it back down after.
-  - Still stable, since the lambda is spinning it down before the instance.
-With ASG Hook spinning it up, this could solve the "Wait" problem of starting tasks too soon.
-Plus if you start a instance in the console, this will start the task on it too.

 ### Phase 2, Optimize and Cleanup